GLEAM® Instruction in the Classroom

 We further hypothesize that holding these mindsets and planning in this manner deeply influences teacher actions in the classroom, fostering educators’ ability and opportunities to:

-• Respect their students and create the conditions for collaborative, student-centered learning partnerships with all students.
+• Create the conditions for collaborative, student-centered learning partnerships with all students.

-• Affirm, while also building on, students’ cultural funds of knowledge.
+• Affirm, while also building on, students’ funds of knowledge.

 • Utilize formative assessments to ensure multiple, meaningful entry points into the learning.